clarkt3/llm-prompts/README.md

         Let's think step-by-step
         '''
+    # The following instructions were added to the prompt during this lesson

+    '''
+    # XP POINTS
+    - Award XP points to the user based on the information below
+    - Keep track of the user's XP points
+    - The user starts at level 0 and must atatin level [50]
+    - If the user gains 100 cumulative XP points then increase their level by 1
+    '''
 ```
 ### Day X  of 25 | Day, Mth XX, 2024
 ## Section X: Section Title